 - Chris Glauche, Travel Consultant & Photographer

 Ireland is a beauty for hikers and definitely worth the effort!
-You’ll want to walk along the high coastal cliffs and see the sweeping views from the hilltops.
+You’ll want to walk along the high coastal cliffs and see the sweeping views from the top of national parks.

 While Ireland rarely gets too hot or too cold to go for a hill walk or a good hike, you’ll want to visit during the April to September period to enjoy this activity.